-Moreover, the coefficient controlling for individuals' political affiliation is large and significant.
-On average, people who reported as affiliated with the Republican Party have much higher trust in banks.
-Being affiliated with the Republican Party increases the probability of reporting trust in banks by 6.5-percentage-points, a nontrivial effect.
-Survey evidence shows that people behave heterogeneously in terms of their trust in banks, which will be further investigated in section 4.3 to sharpen the trust channel.
+Moreover, the coefficient controlling for individuals' political affiliations is large and significant.
+On average, people who reported being affiliated with the Republican Party had much higher trust in banks.
+Being affiliated with the Republican Party increases the probability of reporting trust in banks by 6.7-percentage-points, a nontrivial effect.
+Survey evidence shows that people behave heterogeneously in terms of their trust in banks, which will be further investigated in Section 4.3 to sharpen the trust channel.

-4.2 Wells Fargo account fraud and FinTech adoption
+4.2 Wells Fargo Account Fraud and FinTech Adoption